Tom Pugh (cricketer)

 Charles Thomas Michael Pugh (13 March 1937 – 1 February 2016) was an English cricketer who captained Gloucestershire County Cricket Club.
 He was also arguably, for almost half a century, the best doubles rackets player in the world.

-At one time he owned and ran a nightclub, and as a result was charged with "keeping or managing a brothel", but was acquitted.
+Contrary to popular belief, he did not run a nightclub.
+He did own Ace Sauna on the Kings Road, which was one of the first place to have sports massages, with the then current English Judo champion one of his regulars.
+However it was raided by the police and as a result was charged with "keeping or managing a brothel", but was acquitted.

 Life

 He was born close to Lord's and was educated at Eton.
-His father committed suicide; his mother was an international ice hockey player.
+His father was Micheal Arthur Pugh of the Atco Motor Mower Company; his mother, Mary Elizabeth Ekersley of the cotton mill family in Manchester, was an international ice hockey player.

 Whilst doing his National Service and serving on HMS Adamant, he suffered a breakdown and was taken to a mental hospital in Portsmouth.

-He bought and ran the nightclub King Sauna in Chelsea, formerly a closed down gay club, which was raided by the police and exposed by the News of the World.
-He was charged under the Sexual Offences Act, but was found not guilty.
-He subsequently ran a flower business, imported karaoke machines and ran karaoke evenings in both Florida and London.
+He created and ran the massage and sauna parlour Ace Sauna in Chelsea, formerly a closed down gay club, which was raided by the police and exposed by the News of the World.
+He was charged under the Sexual Offences Act, but was found not guilty with the polices' affidavit proven to be 90% factually incorrect.
+He had previously run a successful flower business with 3 shops and a garden construction company, Pugh & Carr in central London.
+They served Ava Gardner and provided the bouquet that Margaret Thatcher held as she was received at 10 Donwing St after her successful election.
+He imported JVC karaoke machines, kicking off the genre in the UK and ran karaoke sing-a-long evenings in both Florida and London, under the slogan - At last your chance to murder Barry Manilow.
+And for almost 30 years ran Londons most successful video games businesses, Tom Pugh's Leisure Company.

 In the early 1960s he was short-listed to be the first actor to play James Bond, having come to the attention of the producers through having appeared in television cigarette advertisements, but Sean Connery was preferred.
-His first wife, the model Kitty Green, also had a James Bond connection, in 1965 having a small part in Thunderball.
+His first wife, the model Kitty Ruth Green, voted South Africas 2nd most beautiful women of the 20th century, also had a James Bond connection, in 1965 having a small part in Thunderball.

-His second wife was Misty Ramsawak, from Trinidad and Tobago.
-He had two sons by his first wife and a daughter by his second.
+His second wife was Misty Romaine Ramsawak, from Trinidad and Tobago.
+He had two sons by his first wife, Thomas and Bobby and a daughter, Annabel, by his second.